-The winners of the semi-finals play each other in the final.
+Winners of semi-finals play each other in a final.
 In the event of semi-finals being washed out the final will be played between the top 2 placed teams after the initial pool rounds.

 Semi-finals and finals are decided simply by the most runs.
 No bonus points system is in place for semi-finals or finals so match result sheets are not required

 Finals will be played mid-week to avoid player clashes with Presidents Cup and other weekend matches.
 Independent umpires will be allocated for finals.
-The batting team will provide the square-leg umpire.
+The batting team provides the square-leg umpire.

 A Manly Mini Bash match result sheet must be submitted to tournament organisers on the same night the match is completed so that points can be calculated.
 Only one match result sheet should be submitted per match - one sheet which must be signed by both teams, so scorers need to complete this together at the end of the match and sign it.
 The winning team is responsible for submitting it.
 Scorebook sheets are not required, nor should the stats or results be entered into MyCricket, but please note that score sheets still need to be compiled during play in order to generate the figures for the match result sheet.
 Once submitted match result sheets may not be amended so its important that both teams agree and sign them on the night of the match.